spcourse/python/en/file-io/10 file-io.md

     >>> f.write(some_string)
     10

  Use `f.write(some_string)` to write the content of `some_string` to the file.
-The method returns the number of characters that were written to a file.
+The method returns the _number of characters_ that were written to a file.
 Keep in mind that `f.write()` only accepts strings, so you might need to convert your variables to strings before writing them:

     >>> some_number = 42
     >>> f.write(str(some_number))
-    42
+    2

 ## The `with` keyword